-Fellows will work a total of eight shifts per month.
-Furthermore, moonlighting opportunities exist at the University of Wisconsin Hospital and Clinics Emergency Department, Med Flight, and Beloit Memorial Hospital.
+Fellows will work approximately eight clinical shifts per month.
+Moonlighting opportunities exist at the University of Wisconsin Hospital and Clinics Emergency Department, Med Flight, and Beloit Memorial Hospital.
 Additional compensation is provided for moonlighting.

 Where will I work?

-Fellowship opportunities exist at either the University of Wisconsin Hospital and Clinics (UWHC) or Beloit, depending on interest and availability.
+Work opportunities for fellows exist at the University of Wisconsin Hospital and Clinics (UWHC), UW Health at The American Center, Med Flight, and Beloit.
+This depends on interest and availability.

 How do I apply?

-If interested in the 3+1 program, please inform Dr. Azita Hamedani (even if tentative interest) by September 1st.
+If interested in the 3+1 program, please inform Mary Westergaard, MD (even if tentative interest) by September 1st of PGY3 year.
 In order to create an opportunity and tailor a fellowship program, it is helpful to know as soon as there is potential interest.